Jose Siri Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the seventh-fewest in the league.
+- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his last appearance on Saturday, the righty threw five innings against the New York Mets, giving up five earned runs while surrendering eight hits.
+- The righty's last time out was on Sunday against the New York Mets, when he went three innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.